multiparty/jigg/README.md

  Parties can go to `http(s)://localhost:port/` in a web browser supporting JavaScript to begin communications.
 This is strictly a 2-party protocol at the moment.

  ### Demos
  The current circuit in `lib/base.js` is a 64-bit Equal-to-Zero test (`circuits/zero_equal.txt`) and several other circuits from the same [page](https://homes.esat.kuleuven.be/~nsmart/MPC/).
-Circuits larger than ~6000 gates seem to hang the JS engine (sometimes only temporarily) and so are now forced to run in sequence to prevent this from occuring.
+Circuits larger than ~6000 gates seem to hang the JS engine (sometimes only temporarily) and so are now forced to run in sequence to prevent this from occurring.

  There is now a SHA-256 demo at `sha256.html` and `client.html`.
- The boolean circuit for SHA has +100,000 gates, and by limiting the number of gates encrypted in parralel, JIGG is able to compute it in 4-5 minutes in the browser.
+ The boolean circuit for SHA has +100,000 gates, and by limiting the number of gates encrypted in parallel, JIGG is able to compute it in 4-5 minutes in the browser.
 Test vectors are found [here](https://homes.esat.kuleuven.be/~nsmart/MPC/sha-256-test.txt).

  ### Circuit Format
  JIGG can evaluate a boolean circuit in either of the following formats: